uxifiit/GazeToolkit/README.md

 Description of used parameters:
 * `--timestamp-format` - format of timestamps in data, see [Flexible Timestamp Formatting](#Flexible-Timestamp-Formatting) above for more details.
 * `--timestamp-field` - name of the timestamp field in data; if not specified, `Timestamp` is used.
-* `--format` - format of the input data; if ommitted, it is resolved from the input filename extension, or `JSON` is used, if the extension was not recognized or the input file was not specified (input is read from the standard input stream).
+* `--format` - format of the input data; if omitted, it is resolved from the input filename extension, or `JSON` is used, if the extension was not recognized or the input file was not specified (input is read from the standard input stream).
 * `--frequency` - frequency of input data in number of samples per second.
 * `--fillin` - enables interpolating missing data with max gap set in `--fillin-max-gap`.
 * `--select` - which eye to select from the input gaze data: `Left`, `Right`, `Average` (average of both or any eye with valid data in the sample) or `StrictAverage` (average only if data of both eyes are valid, otherwise it is invalid sample).